What is the Certification Board for Music Therapists?

 - Successful completion of a written objective examination demonstrating current skills in the profession of music therapy.

-- Recertification every five years through re-examination or upon the successful completion and documentation of 100 recertification credits, and through the completion of the CBMT Application for Recertification and payment of an annual certification maintenance fee.
+- Recertification every five years through the successful completion and documentation of 100 recertification credits, and through the completion of the CBMT Application for Recertification and payment of an annual certification maintenance fee.

 How do I become an MT-BC?